 mental health treatment, social services, benefits, suicide prevention, and

+help in a crisis.
 The caseworkers can speak different languages.

 INFOLINE is toll-free from anywhere in Connecticut and available 24 hours a day and 365 days a year.